realead/cynamedtuple/README.md

 # cynamedtuple

-Memory efficient and fast namedtuple implementation using cython.
+Memory efficient and fast `namedtuple` implementation using `Cython`.

 ## Installation

+To install last realeased version:

+    pip install cynamedtuple

+As `cynamedtuple` uses `Cython` under the hood, right C-compler/tool-chain is needed in order to be able to create `cynamedtuple`s.

-To install current version use:
+To install the most current version use:

     pip install https://github.com/realead/cynamedtuple/zipball/master